 The light from the sun has to travel the longest distance of atmosphere to reach the observer at the time of sunrise and sunset.
 Since blue light of short wavelength is lost due to scattering while the red light of long wavelength is scattered a little and is not lost much.
 Thus blue light is almost absent in sunlight reaching the observer and only the red light reaches us.

 The sky at noon appears white.
 Give reason.

 At noon the sun is overhead and the light travels a relatively shorter distance through the atmosphere to reach the earth.
-Due to short distance of light only blue light is scattered and most of the light is not scattered.
+Due to the short distance of light, only blue light is scattered and most of the light is not scattered.
 Hence the sun appears white.